farid-moradi/blog-posts/2024-05-29-Streaming-Text-Generation-with-SSE-in-Golang:Building-an-LLM-Interface/sse.md

-# Streaming Text Generation with SSE in Golang: Building an LLM Interface

 I was wondering what makes it possible for language model (LLM) interfaces to load words gradually.
 Initially, I thought about using **WebSockets**, but then I realized that many implementations rely on **HTTP streaming** and **Server-Sent Events (SSE)**.
 This led me to dive deeper into SSE and its implementation, which is particularly well-suited for this purpose.
 In this post, I'll guide you through understanding SSE and building a simple example using the Golang Echo framework.
 We'll also model word generation intervals and create a complete implementation hosted on GitHub.

 ## Introduction to SSE